 Also known as the "model boat pond," this contained body of water hosts miniature radio and wind-powered vessels from April through October.
 Originally, the ornamental pond was created as a reflecting pool for a glass conservatory, but that particular project was abandoned.
 E.B.
 White also famously set the boat scene in Stuart Little here!
 Visitors can rent a boat or purchase snacks at the Kerbs Memorial Boathouse, just east of the pond.
 Nearby, you’ll find the Hans Christian Anderson statue, so be sure to check it out.

 Don't fret if the kiddies climb all over this bronze statue of Alice and company—that's what it's there for.
 Dedicated to the children of NYC and commissioned by George Delacorte after the passing of his wife, who enjoyed reading Alice to their children, the larger-than-life figures have been explored by children since 1959.
-Relive your youth and join them on the mushroom, or if you can't let go, read the engraved verses of the poem "Jabberwocky," by Alice scribe Lewis Carroll, portions of which line the sculpture.
+Relive your youth and join them on the mushroom, or if you can't let go, read the engraved verses of the poem "Jabberwocky" by Lewis Carroll, portions of which line the sculpture.

 Central Park’s oldest and largest playground is also one of its best, thanks a top-to-bottom renovation (it reopened in 2006) that cleverly connected it to Umpire Rock, the Manhattan schist outcropping behind it: Kids not only get to a scale stone pyramid but, after crossing a small bridge, an actual cliff, too.
 (Consider packing a lunch for a picnic on top).
 Colorful, rubber-topped humps change up the usual flat landscape and divide the area for smaller kids, complete with a dedicated tot water area and an enormous sandbox with a climbing net, from the main complex of tunnels, moats and bridges, and the bigger kids’ spray fountains.
 An old-school spot with a single metal slide and two popular tire swings on the far western edge is a sweet nod to the Central Park playgrounds of yore.